Chemistry only- higher tier

 Remember gases are mostly empty space with

-large gaps between the particle.
+large gaps between the particles.
 The volume that

 a gas occupies depends on its temperature